mlapin/libsdca/README.md

 ```
 model = libsdca_solve(randn(2,15),randi(3,15,1))
 ```
-(`libsdca_solve` should be in a folder on the Matlab search path).
+(note that `libsdca_solve` should be in a folder on the Matlab search path).

-To check the top-k training accuracy, see
+To check the top-k training accuracies, see
 ```
 model.evals(end).accuracy
 ```

-To train the Top-k Multiclass SVM, run
+To train the Top-k Multiclass SVM, specify the corresponding objective and the k
 ```
 model = libsdca_solve(randn(2,15),randi(3,15,1),struct('objective','topk_svm','k',2))
 ```